Bittern, Herons and Egrets in East Africa

 Grey Heron (Ardea c. cinerea) is common and widespread in Africa in wetlands and in or near water

-Black-headed Heron (Ardea melanocephala) is locally common in wetlands or near water.
+Black-headed Heron (Ardea melanocephala) is locally common in grassland, wetlands or near water.
 They breed in noisy colonies on trees.
 As you can see they also feed on snakes.
 Here on a Common Slug Eater (Duberria lutrix)

-Western Great white Egret (Ardea alba melanorhynchos) widespread in Africa in and near water with fish and amphibians
+Western great white Egret (Ardea alba melanorhynchos) widespread in Africa in and near water with fish and amphibians

 Little Egret (Ardea g. garzetta) is quite wide spread at fresh and soda lakes and lagoons.
 This subspecies belongs to Eurasia, East and Southern Africa